vincent-chapron/gitcheck/README.md

 61 is/are unchanged.

-Choose a number to go go to the repotory associated: <cursor>
+Choose a number to go to the associated repository: <cursor>
 ```

 If you press `1` and enter, you will change directory to the associated path, here `./vendor/victoire/victoire/`